KGAccuracyEval/reliable-kg-estimation/README.md

-# Efficient and Reliable Estimation of Knowledge Graph Accuracy
+# Efficient and Reliable Estimation of KG Accuracy
 Data accuracy is a central dimension of data quality, especially when dealing with Knowledge Graphs (KGs).
 Auditing the accuracy of KGs is essential to make informed decisions in entity-oriented services or applications.
 However, manually evaluating the accuracy of large-scale KGs is prohibitively expensive, and research is focused on developing efficient sampling techniques for estimating KG accuracy.
 This work addresses the limitations of current KG accuracy estimation methods, which rely on the Wald method to build confidence intervals, addressing reliability issues such as zero-width and overshooting intervals.
 Our solution, rooted in the Wilson method and tailored for complex sampling designs, overcomes these limitations and ensures applicability across various evaluation scenarios.

 ## Contents